knightsUCF/COVIDGenomeAnalysis/README.md

 Motif X Research Study: https://www.biorxiv.org/content/biorxiv/early/2020/03/23/2020.03.23.003251.full.pdf

-I shared my results on how I was calculating the Motif X sequence, and one of the other researchers sent me the results of their program which can be found here:
+I shared my results on how I was calculating the Motif X sequence, and they sent me the results of their program which can be found here:

 https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/motif_x_research_team_results.md

 I am using a set of 3 nucleotides as a codon index, so to convert between the results multiply / divide by three.
 The researcher confirmed that my results on calculating the algorithm of Motif X sequencing were reasonable.

 I went ahead and graphed both of our results: